Sarrebourg: Geography

 Sarrebourg is located in the department of Moselle, Lorraine, administrative region of Grand Est.

 It lies in on the upper course of the river Saar.
 The Vosges mountains are located about 10 kilometers south of the locality.

 To the northwest, the Oberwald forest massif - where the state forest of the municipality is located.

 It is 54 km away from Strasbourg, 64 km from Nancy, 77 km from Metz and 345 km from Paris (orthodromic distance).

-The lines of communication and transport
+Lines of communication and transport

 Sarrebourg station has rail connections to Paris, Strasbourg, Metz and Nancy.

 The commune is on the route of the Route nationale 4.

 Sarrebourg is the departure point of several departmental roads: D 27 to Morhange, D 43 to Sarre-Union, D 44 to Le Donon and Schirmeck, D 45 to Dabo and Walscheid.

 The agglomération de Sarrebourg has a public transport network called iSibus.
-It was inaugurated by the Communauté de communes de l'agglomération de Sarrebourg on September 16, 2009.
+It was inaugurated by the Communauté de communes de l'agglomération de Sarrebourg on 16 September 2009.
 The network has two regular bus connections.